🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Hole (p-type) $R_H > 0$ Positive Holes carry positive charge

-Code Example 2-1: Calculation of Hall Coefficient and Carrier Density
+Code Example 2-1: Calculating the Hall Coefficient and Carrier Density

 import numpy as np